Costa del Sol: Gastronomy

 Native cuisine on the Costa del Sol, as in the rest of Andalusia, has been influenced historically by Spanish, Jewish and Arabic traditions, and emphasises seafood.
 Pescaíto frito, small fish breaded without egg and fried in olive oil, then served with fresh lemon, is a universally popular dish.
 Gazpacho is a famous refreshing cold soup made of raw tomatoes, cucumber, onions, green peppers, garlic, bread, oil and vinegar.
 Tortillas, Spanish omelettes made with potatoes and served cold, are typical, and a plate of thin-sliced jamón serrano, or dry-cured ham, with a glass of sherry or Málaga wine is a traditional combination.
-The Ir de Tapas (tapas tour), a Spanish expression meaning to make the rounds of bars drinking and eating snacks, is an important social activity for Spaniards.
+The Ir de Tapas (Tapas tour) is a popular activity where one visits various bars and restaurants to eat Tapas.
 Some bars will serve a tapa for free when one orders a drink.
 Churros, fried-dough pastries served hot and dipped in café con leche or hot chocolate are a typical breakfast food.

 Chiringuitos, small, open-air beachside restaurants, offer respite from the summer heat of the cities in the high holiday season.